LCHEA Homeschool Orientation

 The State Department of Education shall conduct annually a review of the association standards to insure that requirements of the association, at a minimum, include:

-By January thirtieth of each year, all associations shall report the number and grade level of children home schooled through the association to the children's respective school districts.
+By January 30th of each year, all associations shall report the number and grade level of children home schooled through the association to the children's respective school districts.

 Recommended Reading List

 Andreola, Karen.
 The Charlotte Mason Companion.
 A wonderful book that helps readers understand how to implement Charlotte’s ideas on educating children.

 Beechick, Ruth.
 You Can Teach Your Child Successfully.
 Highly experienced teacher who convinces you you’re the best teacher for your children.
 After reading this book you no longer will feel that teachers know secrets that are hidden from you.

 Bell, Debra.
 The Ultimate Guide to Homeschooling.
 A manual full of wit and wisdom.
 Covers the whys and hows of homeschooling, and everything in between!

 Clarkson, Clay and Sally.
 Educating the Whole-Hearted Child.
 Challenging handbook that focuses on a home-centered learning approach that combines discipleship with educating children using “whole, living” books.

 Farris, Vickie and Jayme.
 A Mom Just Like You.
 In a warm, practical style, this books gives home schooling moms encouragement for those days when the challenge seems overwhelming.

 Fields, Christine M. Homeschooling the Challenging Child: A Practical Guide.
 Of the many reasons families choose to homeschool, one is that they may have children who cannot thrive within traditional education environments due to special, physical, or emotional needs.
 This book addresses the issues and offers advice.